DanMadar27/docker_node/README.md

 Run ```kubectl apply -f ./deployment.yml``` and ```kubectl delete -f ./deployment.yml``` to apply or delete deployment.
 To recreate a deployment just use delete and then apply the deployment again.

+If getting error ImagePullError then need to build images on minikube container.
+Open minikube in terminal and build the images (using the mount).

 Run```minikube service myapp``` to run the service.